nameko/nameko-examples-grpc/README.md

 ```sh
 $ make install-dependencies
 ```
-This will install both Python and Node dependencies.
+This will install both Python and NodeJS dependencies.

 ## Running Examples